guillotinaweb/grange/README.md

 # Grange

-The Guillotina Restapi ANgular Environment.
+The Guillotina REST API aNGular Environment.

 The Grange is a rich extensible development toolkit.